-For the years ended December 31 and 2020 we recognized impairment loss of US\$9,641,537 (2019: US\$nil) for our active projects, consisting of projects under construction or planning or completed or held for lease.
+In 2021, we recognized impairment loss of US\$1,347,050 (2020: US\$9,641,537) for our active projects, consisting of projects under construction or planning or completed or held for lease.

 Cost of real estate leasing

 Our cost of real estate leasing consists primarily of depreciation expenses and maintenance expenses associated with the leased properties.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 Estimated useful lives of our properties held for lease are 20-60 years.